JamesNK/BookOfDotNetOSS/docs/get-started.md

 1. [Create a NuGet package](./nuget.md).
 NuGet is the primary way developers use open source libraries.

-2. Enable [SourceLink](./sourcelink.md) with your package so developers can debug into it.
+2. Enable [SourceLink debugging](./sourcelink.md) for your package.

 3. [Publish to NuGet.org](./nuget-publishing.md).